fcecin/ibc/docs/token/intro.md

 # Introduction

+This section introduces the IBC Token solution.

+Antelope IBC Token is a complete inter-chain asset transfer solution that is built on top of the Antelope IBC Brige.
+It allows for any `eosio.token`-compatible asset to be securely transferred between two Antelope blockchains.

+This chapter is organized as follows:

-This section provides a summary of the IBC Token solution.
+* **Overview** provides a general explanation of how to deploy and use the IBC Token solution.

-**FIXME/WIP**

-IBC Token is implemented as a pair of smart contracts:

-* Wraplock: enables a user to lock native tokens on chain A
-* Wraptoken: allows locked tokens on chain A to be issued as wrapped tokens on chain B.

-The wraplock and wraptoken contracts work together to facilitate interchain token transfers (also called wrapping and unwrapping).
-They require and utilise an IBC Bridge contract deployed on the blockchains at both ends of the tokens to be transferred.
-The bridge handles all the cryptographic proof verification that ensure native tokens are locked before wrapped tokens are minted, and that wrapped tokens are retired before native tokens are released.
+* **Wraplock API** explains how to use the `wraplock` contract.
+* **Wraplock API** explains how to use the `wraptoken` contract.
+* **IBC Token demo** presents the demo web application that allows transfers of tokens between Antelope testnets using a mesh of deployed IBC Token bridges between them.
+* **Advanced** contains a few notes on how IBC Token uses the IBC Bridge to work.